jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

 Now that our marathon data is into BigQuery, we can query `yearCleaner` to quickly remove some rows and columns we won't need and do some reformatting of data that got scraped weird.
 After this, we need to get our weather data.

 ## Weather Data Colleciton and Manipulation
+Now that we have marathon data in BigQuery we need to collect the weather data that is associated with each row.
+This is a little more complicated than just looking up the weather and.